Amillennialism: An Eschatology for These Last Days

 But are we living in “the last of the last days”?
 Are we nearing the final scenes of world history, the Second Coming of Christ, and the Consummation of all things?

-Yes, I think we are, and in this essay I want to explain why—and why I also believe that amillennial eschatology alone will adequately prepare us for them.
+Well, only God knows.
+Nevertheless, I will say that I think we are; and in this essay I want to explain why, and also why I believe that amillennial eschatology alone will adequately prepare us for them.

 The Last of the Last Days

 For two millennia the Church has encountered what our Lord referred to as the beginning of birth pains (Matt.
 24:8).
 These include wars, rumors of war, famines, earthquakes, pestilence, the deceptive teachings of false christs and false prophets, and the ebb and flow of persecution.
 All such things are part and parcel of the Great Tribulation, out of which the sovereign God has been faithfully rescuing his beloved children for generations, uniting them by faith to his Son, and planting them safely on the Zion up above, where they eagerly await the glories of the Zion up ahead (John 4:22-24; Gal.
 4:26; Heb.
 12:18-24; Rev. 7).